 “My entire study and career has been focused on helping protect our environment, by helping people to engage more sustainably with their environment.
 I am a coral reef ecologist by training.
 The large-scale, devastating die-off of coral reefs, which us scientists long predicted, is what will continue to drive me to try my best to help change behaviours before it is too late – for coral reefs and the human race.“

 How do you help Behaviour Changers better change behaviour?

-Since its inception in 2011, SEA has worked with the International Energy Agency (IEA DSM) to lead the first global behaviour change research collaboration.
-It is called “Task 24 – Behaviour Change in DSM” (Demand-side Management).
+Since its inception in 2011, SEA has worked with the Demand-Side Management Programme by the International Energy Agency (IEA DSM) to lead the first global behaviour change research collaboration.
+It was called “Task 24 – Behaviour Change in DSM“.
 For this research, SEA collaborated with hundreds of behaviour change experts around the world to figure out how to best tackle such a complex and messy problem.
 Like there is no “silver bullet” technology that can simply wipe away all our impacts on the earth, ocean and climate, there is also no such silver bullet to “fix” human behaviour.
 The best way to design, implement, evaluate and communicate behaviour change interventions that truly work, is to get the different ‘Behaviour Changers‘ who are trying to change behaviour together, to collaborate towards a shared, common goal.
 This is called a “Collective Impact Approach“.

 How successful is this approach?

 SEA used such a Collective Impact Approach, together with the “Behaviour Changer Framework” that was developed in Task 24 to change behaviours in sectors as varied as:

 - Healthcare (Canada and the US),

 - Mobility (Austria),

 - Higher education and ICT (the Netherlands) and

 - The residential sector (New Zealand and Ireland)